axe312ger/gatsby-plugin-webpack-size/readme.md

 ## 🛫 Setup

-Add `'gatsgy-plugin-webpack-size'` to the plugins in your `gatsby-config.js` file.
+Add `'gatsby-plugin-webpack-size'` to the plugins in your `gatsby-config.js` file.

 ```js
 module.exports = {